Mariupol Museum of Local Lore: Branches of the museum

 Open for visitors since October 30, 2010, this branch is located in an Art Nouveau mansion built in 1902 as a wedding gift to Valentina Gadzinova, the wife of the founder of the real school Vasily Hyatsintov.
 The museum displays paintings, furniture, documents, letters, photographs, and medal art.
 While dedicated to the 19th-century artist Arkhip Kuindzhi, the museum's collection also includes works by other Ukrainian painters.

-The museum was destroyed by an airstrike on March 21, 2022, during the Siege of Mariupol.
+The museum was damaged by an airstrike on March 21, 2022, during the Siege of Mariupol.
 The three original works by Kuindzhi were not in the museum at the time, but works by other artists were, for example works by Ivan Aivazovsky, a contemporary of Kuindzhi.